obada-foundation/nodewithgrpc/README.md

 This command will install node dependencies and generate code from proto files located on `buf.build/obada/fullcore` as result `generated` folder should appear in your project.

 ## Testing

-With generated files you can test a little script that minting an OBIT
+Before testing please make sure that your wallet is populated with OBD tokens, you can obtain them at [faucet](https://faucet.obada.io/) application.
+With generated files you can test a little script that minting an OBIT.

 ```sh
 make run